dokku/dokku/docs/deployment/user-management.md

 ### Adding SSH keys

 You can add your public key to Dokku with the `ssh-keys:add` command.
+The path specified must contain your desired public ssh key contents and must exist on the server.
+Any special characters - such as `~` - are interpreted under the `dokku` user context.
 The output will be the fingerprint of the SSH key:

 ```shell
 dokku ssh-keys:add KEY_NAME path/to/id_rsa.pub